Skip to main content

 • graphics

-• “The graphics are absolutely gorgeous and well optimized.”
+• “The graphics are stunning, and the world is beautifully realized.”

 • “Hair graphics are weird, settings don't actually optimize for full graphics when it says it does, and overall max graphics don't look as good as I expected for an $80 game.”